PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/BlockA_Recap.md

 ---

 # Block A Recap
-Today, we recap everything we learned in Block A about data science in R. Especially descriptive statistics and hypothesis testing.
+Today, we recap everything we learned in Block A about data science in R, primarily descriptive statistics.
 To achieve this, we're going to do this using a mini-course on Codecademy.

 If you still need to work on your poster, feel free to do this instead.
-Remember that **the deadline for handing in the conference poster is today at 17:00!**
+Remember that **the deadline for handing in the conference poster is Friday of week 8 at 17:00!** If you feel like you don't need to recap or need some time off, today is a good day for that.
+You should take some time to recharge if you feel like it :)

 Please follow the links below to continue the class:
 1. Workshop: 6 hours